beyarkay/masters-thesis/src/03_lit_review.md

     \centering
     \includegraphics[width=\textwidth]{src/imgs/graphs/03_hardware_for_gloves}
     \caption[Hardware used for glove-based gesture recognition]{Different
     hardware used for glove-based systems.
-The Contactglove was used by \cite{felsGloveTalkIIaNeuralnetworkInterface1998}, the TUB
+The Contactglove was used by
+    \cite{felsGloveTalkIIaNeuralnetworkInterface1998}, the Technische
+    Universität Berlin (TUB) Sensorglove by
-    Sensorglove by \cite{hofmannVelocityProfileBased1998}, and the Microsoft
+    \cite{hofmannVelocityProfileBased1998}, and the Microsoft Band2 by
-    Band2 by \cite{liHandGestureRecognition2018}.}
+    \cite{liHandGestureRecognition2018}.
+The 5DT DataGlove refers to the glove developed by Fifth Dimension Technologies
+    \citep{fifthdimensiontechnologies5DTHardware}.}
     \label{fig:03_hardware_for_gloves}
 \end{figure}
 <!-- prettier-ignore-end -->